Why India is the Best Market for Foreign Businesses in 2025

 4. Digital Economy and E-Commerce Boom

 India is home to over 900 million internet users, making it the second-largest online market.
-The rapid adoption of digital payments (led by UPI and fintech startups) has created an ecosystem conducive to business expansion.
+The fast growth of digital payments (like UPI and fintech startups) has built a system that makes it easier for businesses to grow.

 Market Potential